 Copper can be used to accentuate unique features of your home, such as a bay window or a porch roof.
 This can add character and charm to your home’s exterior.

 Copper gutters can be left to develop a natural patina, or they can be coated with a sealant to maintain their original bright finish.
 Consider the color scheme of your home’s exterior and choose the option that best fits your style.

 Things to Know Before Installing Copper Gutters

-Copper gutters require professional installation due to their weight and malleability.
+These gutters do require professional installation due to their weight and malleability.
 Hire an experienced contractor to ensure proper installation and avoid any potential problems with your gutters down the road.

 Although this style of gutter requires minimal maintenance, they still require occasional cleaning to prevent clogs and maintain their appearance.

-Copper gutters are more expensive than other materials, so it’s important to consider your budget before making a decision.
-However, the durability and aesthetic appeal of copper gutters make them a worthwhile investment.
+Copper is more expensive than other materials, so it’s important to consider your budget before making a decision.
+However, the durability and aesthetic appeal of this gutter style make them a worthwhile investment.

 The two most popular gutter options are the K-style gutters and half-round gutters.
 Half-round gutters come in single-bead and double-bead varieties.
 Like vinyl and aluminum, copper gutter downspouts come in round or rectangular shapes.
 Many homeowners and installers also like to incorporate matching copper rain chains into their gutter systems.
 Copper gutter end caps, outlets, miter corners, 90° elbows, wire/mesh strainers, offsets, leaf guards, and gutter hangers are also available to complete your system.

 Copper Gutters on a Green House